slcs-jsc/mptrac/README.md

 * By default, the MPTRAC binaries will be linked statically, i.e., they can be copied and used on other machines.
 However, sometimes static compilations causes problems, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI and OpenACC.
 In this case, disable the `STATIC` flag and remember to set the `LD_LIBRARY_PATH` to include the libraries.

 * To make use of the MPI parallelization of MPTRAC, the `MPI` flag needs to be enabled.
-Further steps will require an MPI library such as [OpenMPI](https://www.open-mpi.org) or [MPICH](https://www.mpich.org).
+Further steps will require an MPI library such as OpenMPI to be available.
 To make use of the OpenACC parallelization, the `GPU` flag needs to be enabled.
-The [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) will be required to compile the GPU code.
+The NVIDIA HPC SDK is required to compile the GPU code.
 The OpenMP parallelization of MPTRAC is always enabled.

 Next, try to compile the code:

     make

-To run a test case to check the installation, please use:
+To run the test cases to check the installation, please use:

     make check

 ### Run the example

-An example is provided, illustrating how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.
+A simple example is provided, illustrating how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

-It is recommended that you create a project directory for testing the example and also to store the results of other experiments:

-    mkdir -p mptrac/projects
-    cp -a mptrac/example mptrac/projects

-This shows how to run the example:
+The example can be found in the project directory, which can also be used results of other simulation and experiments with MPTRAC:

     cd mptrac/projects/example

+The simulation is conducted via a shell script:

     ./run.sh

 Please see the example script `run.sh` on how to invoke MPTRAC programs such as `atm_init` and `atm_split` to initialize trajectory seeds and `trac` to calculate the trajectories.